var-mar/pdf-annotation-tool/README.md

 ## Description:

 The tool wants to be a tool to create metadata annotations to PDF for open data sets.
+It is made using the following libraries: React.js, Node.js, pdf.js, Mongodb, react-pdf-annotator.

 ## Table of functionalities build in the tool